This is not a digital intake form.

 What the patient experiences

 The intake takes about 8 minutes and arrives alongside your existing appointment confirmation.
 It does not ask about flossing frequency or last cleaning date.
-It listens for what's actually underneath — the real relationship a patient has with their mouth and with dentistry.
+It listens for what is actually underneath.

 Patients respond by voice or by typing, in their own words, without checkboxes or clinical framing.
 Nothing about it feels like a medical intake.
 That is intentional.